Commentary Matthew 13

 Then Jesus dismissed the crowds and went into the house.
 His disciples came to Him and said, “Explain to us the parable of the weeds in the field.”

-First, before we dive into the parable of the weeds, I find it interesting that Jesus dismissed the crowds.
-He sent them away.
-We just finished reading that he spoke to them in parables because their hearts were hard.
-Now Jesus is sending people away from himself.
-This is very reminiscent of Him saying in Matthew chapter seven, “Depart from me, I never knew you.”
+I find it interesting that Jesus dismissed the crowds and sent them away.
+Earlier, He spoke to them in parables because their hearts were hard, and now Jesus is sending people away from Himself.
+This is very reminiscent of Him saying, in Matthew chapter seven, “Depart from Me; I never knew you.”

-Elsewhere in the bible it says, “Everyone the Father gives Me will come to Me, and the one who comes to Me I will never drive away” (John 6:37).
-But here we see Jesus sending people away.
+Elsewhere, the Bible says, “Everyone the Father gives Me will come to Me, and the one who comes to Me I will never drive away” (John 6:37).
+Yet here we see Jesus sending people away.
 Why?
-Because they were not given to Jesus by the father.
-They are those who are seeking only to get something from Jesus, but they don’t put their faith in Him.
+Because they were not given to Jesus by the Father.
+They were seeking only to get something from Him, but they did not put their faith in Him.

 Verses 37-43